 “And yet it was because his word was received and acted upon that he rose to so grand a place in history.
 He became a hero only because the land was filled with heroism” — Calvin Coolidge, speaking in 1923 on the events of April 18, 1775, that would lead to the Battles of Concord and Lexington the following day, this day two hundred and forty years ago, that launched from the legendary Old North Church in Boston.

 Coolidge reiterates that what made these events so pivotal was the preparations taken day after day by courageous and faith-filled men and women, to take in their own hands the risks worth taking to warn of danger and oppose despotic forces when they mobilized.
-What made the patriot Revere successful was not only that he made himself ready when the time came to act, he found unflagging support among a people which loved their country, a land of heroism.
+What made the patriots like Revere, Dawes and Prescott successful was not only that they made themselves ready when the time came to act, they found unflagging support among a people which loved their country, a land of heroism.
 If liberty is to remain here and tyranny is to checked in its march, we cannot assume that all we need is one Paul Revere to ride in and save us.
 Capture or worse awaits such a tactic, one individual at a time.
 If we intend to stop the advance of evil, that love and courage must be kindled anew in as many of us as possible.
 We have to become again, as Coolidge observed, a land of heroes.